NCTC Deer Hunt

 Hunters are randomly selected from those who apply for a given date and are assigned to a certain location from which to hunt.
 Hunters may apply for multiple dates.

-There is an online orientation and application process, though a hard-copy version is available.
 The use of lead-free ammunition will be continued.
 This prevents lead poisoning of birds and animals that might ingest lead particles or fragments from deer entrails or carcasses.